Robinpig/Note/docs/CS/Algorithms/Sort.md

 >
 > A common solution is not to use quicksort recursively for small files, but instead use a sorting algorithm that is efficient for small files, such as insertion sort.

+### Randomized QuickSort
+Choosing the first element of a subarray as the pivot takes only $O(1)$ time but can cause QuickSort to run in $O(n^2)$ time.
+Choosing the median element as the pivot guarantees an overall running time of $O(nlogn)$ but is much more time-consuming (if still linear-time).
+Can we have the best of both worlds?
+Is there a simple and lightweight way to choose a pivot element that leads to a roughly balanced split of the array?
+The answer is yes, and the key idea is to use randomization.

+> For every input array of length n $ 1, the average running time of randomized QuickSort is $O(nlogn)$.

+The algorithm doesn’t spend time allocating and managing additional memory (unlike [MergeSort](/docs/CS/Algorithms/Sort.md?id=MergeSort)).

 ## Counting Sort